GOING BEYOND THE US BORDERS | BUSINESS LAWYER MIAMI

 The other better-known multi-lateral treaties such as WTO, NAFTA, CAFTA and an ever-increasing number of bilateral treaties may bring lower costs of prosecution and enforcement to our clients.
 In addition, regional treaties are also explored, such as the Andean Pact, London Treaty, European Community and other treaties, to optimize the scope of protection for established budgets.

-Due to our extensive experience, we are able to provide comprehensive and cost effective services, including trademark registrations nationwide and worldwide.
+Due to our extensive experience in international law, we are able to provide comprehensive and cost effective services, including trademark registrations nationwide and worldwide.

 We are ready to become a part of your team to expand the protection of your companys goodwill overseas and look forward to an opportunity to help you.